video-dev/media-ui-extensions/proposals/0007-live-edge.md

 1. __"Standard Latency" Live__

-`liveEdgeOffset = 3 * #EXT-X-TARGETDURATION`
+`liveEdgeStart = (seekable.end(seekable.length - 1) - 3 * #EXT-X-TARGETDURATION)`

 Note that this is a cautious computation.
 In many stream + playback scenarios, `2 * EXT-X-TARGETDURATION` will likely be sufficient.
 However, with this less cautious value, there may be edge cases where standard playback will "hop in and out of the live edge," so recommending the more cautious value here.

 2. __Low Latency Live__

-`liveEdgeOffset = 2 * #EXT-X-PART-INF:PART-TARGET`
+`liveEdgeStart = (seekable.end(seekable.length - 1) 2 * #EXT-X-PART-INF:PART-TARGET)`

 Unlike "standard" segments (`#EXTINF`s), parts' durations _**must**_ be <= `#EXT-X-PART-INF:PART-TARGET` (without rounding).
 Also unlike "standard," HLS servers _**must**_ add new partial segments to playlists within 1 (instead of 1.5) Part Target  Duration after it added the previous Partial Segment.
-This means that, even under sub-optimal conditions, low latency HLS _**should**_ end up with a much smaller `liveEdgeOffset`.
+This means that, even under sub-optimal conditions, low latency HLS _**should**_ end up with a much smaller `liveEdgeStart`.

 ### Recommended computation for ISO/IEC 23009-1 (aka "MPEG-DASH")

 TBD

-## Event: `liveedgeoffsetchange`
+## Event: `liveedgestartchange`

-An event that fires whenever the `liveEdgeOffset` value changes.
+An event that fires whenever the `liveEdgeStart` value changes.
 Note that this should only ever fire once per `src` load, and is expected to fire as soon after loading sufficient metadata to compute the value.

 # Rationale and alternatives

 This proposed solution provides a simple API with simple values for exposing information that is useful for live UI development but is only available by the code/entity responsible for parsing the media data.
 We could go with a more complex API (e.g. having a `TimeRange` to represent the live window, adding a new interface instead of constraining `seekable.end()`, etc.), but it's unclear that this would offer any advantage over the proposed simplified solution.
-UI implements could also "guess" at a reasonable value for the `liveEdgeOffset`, but this would likely lead to both false positives and false negatives for determining whether or not playback is in the Live Edge Window.
+We also considered using a `liveEdgeOffset` instead of `liveEdgeStart`, but that added unnecessary complexity for API users without any obvious benefit (aside from allowing the value to be computed independent of the constrained `seekable.end()` by implementors of this proposal).
+UI implementors could also "guess" at a reasonable value for the `liveEdgeStart`, but this would likely lead to both false positives and false negatives for determining whether or not playback is in the Live Edge Window.